-Example 1: The match is scheduled to finish at 10.20pm, with 60 minutes of extra time available to be used.
-The scheduled cut-off time if all the available extra time is used would be 11.20pm.
-The match runs over time and finishes in a tie at 10.35pm.
-The Super Over is scheduled to start 5 minutes later at 10.40pm.
+Example 1: The match is scheduled to finish at 6.30pm, with 30 minutes of extra time available to be used.
+The scheduled cut-off time if all the available extra time is used would be 7.00pm.
+The match finishes in a tie at 6.15pm.
+The Super Over is scheduled to start 5 minutes later at 6.20pm.
 The extra time available to complete the Super Over would be 45 minutes (as per paragraph 5(a) above).

-- The Super Over starts on time but is interrupted at 10.50pm for 10 minutes (leaving 35 minutes of extra time still available). - Play resumes at 11.00pm with a tied Super Over occurring. - The second super over is being played but is interrupted at 11.15pm. - Play does not resume within 35 minutes (being the amount of extra time still available), therefore the Super Over procedure is abandoned, and the match is a tie.
+- \cdot The Super Over starts on time but is interrupted at 6.28pm for 27 minutes (leaving 18 minutes of extra time still available) - · Play resumes at 6.55pm with a tied Super Over occurring. - · The second Super Over is being played but is interrupted at 7.15pm. - · Play does not resume within 18 minutes (being the amount of extra time still available), therefore the Super Over procedure is abandoned, and the match is a tie.

-Example 2: The same match is scheduled to finish at 10.20pm, but with 30 minutes of extra time available to be used.
-The scheduled cut-off time if all the available extra time is used would be 10.50pm.
-The match runs over time and finishes in a tie at 10.35pm.
-The Super Over is scheduled to start 5 minutes later at 10.40pm.
+Example 2: The same match is scheduled to finish at 6.30pm and has 30 minutes of extra time available to be used.
+The scheduled cut-off time if all the available extra time is used would be 7.00pm.
+The match runs over time and finishes in a tie at 6.43pm.
+The Super Over is scheduled to start 5 minutes later at 6.48pm.
 The extra time available to complete the Super Over would be 20 minutes (as per paragraph 5(b) above).